 Knowing and understanding these things will help family members and caregivers guide their elderly loved one so they can maintain the highest quality of life for as long as possible.
 Take the time to thoroughly assess each section to see what applies to your senior’s particular situation.

 Loss Of Independence Definition

-There are six basic activities of daily living (ADLs) that people need to be able to perform in order to be considered independent.
+There are six basic activities of daily living (ADLs) that older people need to be able to perform in order to be considered independent.
 They are as follows: